Wladimir Klitschko: Personal life

 From 2009, Klitschko was in a relationship with American actress Hayden Panettiere.
-Panettiere has appeared ringside at some of Klitschko's fights, including at Klitschko's 10th-round KO victory over Samuel Peter.
+Panettiere appeared ringside at some of Klitschko's fights, including at Klitschko's 10th-round KO victory over Samuel Peter.
 The couple had a brief split in 2011, but were together again in 2013.
 In October 2013, Panettiere confirmed that she and Klitschko were engaged.
-They have one child together, a daughter, born in December 2014.
+Their union produced a daughter, born in December 2014, of whom Klitschko was granted full custody in 2018.
 In August 2018, according to Panettiere's mother, Lesley Vogel, the couple had split for a second time.
-They were said to be on 'good terms' for the sake of their daughter.
+They were said to be on 'good terms' for the sake of their daughter as recently as May 2026, shortly before Panettiere's death in August 2026.

 On 6 December 2013, Klitschko and his then-fiancée Hayden Panettiere visited the Euromaidan-protests in Kyiv.
 His brother Vitali was one of the leading figures of these protests.
 He and Panettiere addressed the crowds.

 Wladimir and his brother Vitali have never fought each other in a professional fight as their mother made them promise to never fight each other.

-Klitschko speaks four languages: English, German, Russian, and Ukrainian.
+Klitschko speaks four languages: Ukrainian, Russian, English and German.
 He was friends with the late German heavyweight legend Max Schmeling.

+Klitschko appeared in the 2001 movie Ocean's 11 in a fictional bout with Lennox Lewis.

 On 29 March 2012, during a charitable auction in Kyiv, Ukraine, Klitschko auctioned off his 1996 Olympic gold medal to a buyer who bid $1 million.
 Klitschko said he would use the money to help the dreams of hundreds of thousands of Ukrainian children.
 After the sale, the buyer immediately returned the medal out of respect for Klitschko and because he wanted it to remain with the Klitschko family.

 In February 2022, Klitschko joined the Kyiv Territorial Defense Brigade (a military reserve component of the Ukrainian Armed Forces).
 Both he and his brother Vitali Klitschko, who has been Mayor of Kyiv since 2014, pledged to fight to protect the capital of Ukraine, Kyiv, through armed forces, in response to Russia's invasion of Ukraine that began on 24 February 2022.
 According to The Times, Wladimir and Vitali were on Vladimir Putin's personal hitlist of 24 high-profile Ukrainian figures whom he wanted assassinated.

 On 10 March 2022, the brothers announced via Telegram that they had raised €100 million of financial support for Ukraine with a fundraising campaign in Germany.

 In November 2024, Klitschko issued a request to American podcast host Joe Rogan to have him on his show in order to discuss their differences regarding the Ukraine-Russia conflict.
 Klitschko accused Rogan of "repeating Russian propaganda."